Becoming a Sustainable Neighborhood - How to Start

 But first . . . what does it mean to be a sustainable neighborhood?

 Sustainability is generally defined in terms of a three-legged stool – Environmental, Economic, and Social well-being.
 All three are dependent on each other – without one of the legs the stool will fall and the neighborhood will not thrive.

 Within neighborhoods, the environmental leg of sustainability relates to supporting ecosystems, protecting our natural resources, developing native plant and animal habitat, and reducing carbon footprints.
 Economic sustainability relates to protecting from incompatible development and infrastructure encroachments, achieving walkable retail, school, and work place accessibility, and preserving and protecting property values.
 And social sustainability relates to quality of life, safety, education, and cultural connections - how we support and relate to each other in our neighborhoods.

-Set up periodic neighborhood meetings and bring in some outside expertise on a sustainability topic, such as several of our neighborhoods have done with Leon County’s Office of Sustainability and the City of Tallahassee’s Neighborhood Services.
+* Set up periodic neighborhood meetings and bring in some outside expertise on a sustainability topic, such as several of our neighborhoods have done with Leon County’s Office of Sustainability and the City of Tallahassee’s office of Sustainability and Community Preservation.
 The extension agents at Leon County Extension are superb resources and they are happily available to the citizens of our community.

 * Establish an EcoTeam – tailor it to suit the interests and needs of your neighborhood.
 Three of our four 2018 finalist neighborhoods have created an EcoTeam, and each has structured it differently.
 There is an EcoTeam page on our website that you can use as a guide and for resource materials.